-I had dreamed of visiting Angkor for quite a while.
-Finally I got the chance to to spend 4 days there, and I was so happy.
+I had dreamed of visiting Angkor Wat, a temple in Siem Reap, for quite a while.
+Angkor Wat is a UNESCO World Heritage Site, and one of the most important archaeological and religious sites in Southeast Asia.
+Finally I got the chance to do some Cambodia travel and spend 4 days there, and I was so happy.
 I researched everything to the smallest detail, especially the Angkor Wat dress code.

 Angkor Wat put a strict dress code in place several years ago.
-Everyone visiting the site should follow certain rules.
-If you aren’t dressed appropriately, you may not be able to even buy a ticket for the site.
+Everyone visiting this religious site should follow certain rules about which clothes to wear.
+If you aren’t dressed appropriately, you may not be able to even buy a ticket for this world heritage site.
 The guards at the entrances to the temples may indicate if you are dressed improperly.

 We witnessed a guard asking people to cover their knees or their shoulders several times.
-Sometimes this could be rectified by simply using a scarf.
+Wearing revealing clothing is unacceptable, and you will be denied entry to the temple if you do.
+Sometimes simply using a scarf can rectify the situation, so make sure you carry one around if you are unsure about whether your clothing is acceptable or not.
 Know what to wear to Angkor Wat and be prepared before you go.
 Clothes are being sold near the temples, but they tend to get very expensive for the tourists who need to buy them on the spot.

-The following rules apply whether you are a man or a woman, but especially for women (as they do in so many places, right?)
+The following rules apply for men and women, but especially for women (as they do in so many places, right?)

 Shorts, skirts, or pants?

 No shorts, short dresses, or anything that doesn’t cover the knee are allowed.
-Trousers, long skirts, or long shorts covering the knee are the acceptable attire to wear to Angkor Wat.
+Trousers, long skirts, or long shorts covering at least the knee are the acceptable attire to wear to Angkor Wat.
+Be on the safe side and wear pants or skirts that have ankle length.
 Try to wear cotton or, even better, linen, as they breathe and you won’t be suffocating in the heat.
 I found that skirts were more comfortable.

-Of course there’s one more thing to consider: the climbing.
+Of course there’s one more thing to consider when visiting these sacred sites: the climbing, and lots of walking.
 This was slightly complicated with the skirts I was wearing.
-I would put the skirt up to make it easier.
-Trousers were far more comfortable for climbing, though they were still quite hot even though they were made of thin material.
+I would pull the skirt up to make it easier.
+Trousers were far more comfortable, though they were still quite hot even though they were made of thin material.

 Another thing – if you are going up the highest spot at Angkor Wat, you have to have something more than just a scarf covering you.
-A thin jacket can save you from this in such places, where scarves are not appropriate.
+A thin jacket can save you from this in such places, where scarves are not appropriate, or anything long sleeved.

 There are no rules about shoes, but I suggest to wear well covered shoes with support.
-You will be walking in very dusty places and will be climbing stairs and stones a lot.
-This would be quite difficult in sandals!
+You will be doing lots of walking in very dusty places and will be climbing stairs and stones a lot.
+This would be quite difficult in sandals, unless you wear hiking sandals!
 But so many people did wear slippers and sandals since they keep your feet cooler in the heat.

-Wear bright colors.
-They will look much better on photos.
+You can’t be wearing revealing clothing, but you can wear bright colors.
+They will look much better in photos.
 One day I wore a bright blue skirt and it looked great with the backgrounds.
 Another day I had a black and white striped skirt on and it looked far duller.
 See the photos and decide for yourself.

 The skirts you wear at Angkor Wat can have slits.
-There are no rules against them.
+There are no rules against them, and they are comfy clothes to wear.
 That’s great, as they look much better.
 I personally hate long skirts.
 To me they are not only uncomfortable, but not very cute too, as I am short.
 So the slits are the best thing.

 A scarf can also be a fashion accessory, it may lighten up your outfit.

-Maxi or midi dresses can be a great idea.
+Maxi dresses or midi dresses are also a good idea. or midi dresses can be a great idea.
 You can find thin, colourful ones at local markets in the region.
-Those are the best option.
+Those are the best option for clothes to wear.

-We didn’t have time for shopping and I hate browsing markets, so I just brought what I had.
+We didn’t have time for shopping and I hate browsing markets, so I just brought pants and skirts I already owned.
 For the next time, I will definitely find a colourful maxi dress online.